A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Methodology

-Because we want to study the problems and challenges encountered in DeFi governance, audit reports, being a product of expert scrutiny, serve as an invaluable resource for collecting high-quality data on smart contract issues.
-Therefore, these reports were utilized to analyze governance issues.
-We gathered audit reports from a multitude of reliable online sources, available in different formats such as PDF and HTML, thus providing a comprehensive data pool from which issues could be extracted.
+Audit reports, as products of expert scrutiny, are invaluable for studying the complex issues and challenges in DeFi governance.
+These reports, rich in high-quality data, provide detailed insights into smart contract issues that are critical to understanding DeFi governance.
+To harness this wealth of information, we gathered audit reports from a diverse range of reputable online sources, available in formats such as PDF and HTML.
+This varied collection ensured a comprehensive data pool.
+Our analysis of these reports involved extracting and categorizing governance-related issues, thereby creating a detailed picture of the challenges and intricacies involved in DeFi governance.